 The firm is particularly well-positioned for this type of work.
 It is the largest litigation firm in the world and has extensive experience in plaintiff-side and employment litigation.
-The firm has obtained five 9-figure jury verdicts, thirty-four 9-figure settlements, and fifteen 10-figure settlements.
-We have won more than $60 billion in judgments and settlements.
+The firm has obtained seven 9-figure jury verdicts, four 10-figure jury verdicts, fifty-one 9-figure settlements, and twenty 10-figure settlements.
+We have won more than $70 billion in judgments and settlements.
 The firm has been repeatedly recognized as one of the “Fearsome Foursome” of firms that in-house counsel least wants to face in litigation.
 We have extensive litigation experience in industries such as banking, advertising, finance, fashion and entertainment, where sexual harassment and discrimination claims frequently arise.

 The Sexual Harassment & Employment Discrimination Practice Group includes several former federal and state prosecutors, the former global head of Human Resources at a major bank, and lawyers who specialize in plaintiffs’ litigation and employment litigation.
 These skilled trial lawyers know how to investigate allegations and develop the evidentiary record necessary to build a winning case.
 Because of our trial record, we can obtain settlements that other firms cannot.

 We have represented employers in more than eight hundred sexual harassment, race discrimination, and retaliation cases, including financial and educational institutions, Fortune 500 companies, and other large organizations.
 While many of these representations are confidential, there are a few exceptions, including our representation of the University of Southern California in the Tyndall sexual abuse matter.
 Our deep defense-side experience gives us unique advantages, including that we can anticipate arguments and defenses that may be employed by defendants, and craft an effective strategy.
 It also gives us credibility with defense lawyers.